mviereck/runx/README.md

 `runx` will automatically use *XWin* if available.
 You can specify the desired X server with options `--xwin` or `--vcxsrv`.

-## Installation
-Installation in general:
- - Copy `runx` into folder `/usr/local/bin` and make it executeable with `chmod +x /usr/local/bin/runx`.
- - Install dependencies `xauth` and `xwininfo`.
 ### Installation in WSL
-WSL runs by default Linux distribution Ubuntu.
- - Run the following commands in WSL terminal to install `runx` and its dependencies:
+ - Run the following commands in WSL/Ubuntu terminal to install `runx` and its dependencies:
    ```
    sudo wget https://github.com/mviereck/runx/blob/master/runx -O /usr/local/bin/runx
    sudo chmod +x /usr/local/bin/runx
    sudo apt update
    sudo apt install xauth x11-utils
    ```

 ### Installation in Cygwin
  - Run the Cygwin installer and install packages `xinit`, `xwininfo`, `xauth` and `wget`.
  - In Cygwin terminal run the commands: